mwyvr/rid/README.md

 # rid

-**Note**: Dec 5 2022 this package is being coming closer to being stable but is not as yet.

-Package rid provides a [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence), zero-configuration, unique ID generator.
-Binary IDs are encoded as Base32, producing a 20-character URL-friendly representation like: `ce0e7egs24nkzkn6egfg`.
+Package `rid` provides a [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence), zero-configuration, unique ID generator.
+Binary IDs are encoded as Base32, producing a 20-character URL-friendly representation like: `ce7cjjn0vwjj89nerxag`.

 The 12-byte binary representation of an ID is comprised of a:

 - 4-byte timestamp value representing seconds ticked since the Unix epoch
-- 2-byte process signature, derived from a md5 hash of the machine ID + process ID
+- 2-byte machine+process signature, derived from a md5 hash of the machine ID + process ID
 - 6-byte random number using Go's runtime `fastrand` function.
 [1]

-rid also implements a number of well-known interfaces to make use with json and databases more convenient.
+`rid` also implements a number of well-known interfaces to make use with json and databases more convenient.

 **Acknowledgement**: This package borrows _heavily_ from the at-scale capable [rs/xid](https://github.com/rs/xid) package which itself levers ideas from [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).

-Where this package primarily differs is the use of random numbers as opposed to xid's use of a monotonic counter for the last 4 bytes of the ID.
+Where this package primarily differs is the use of 6-byte random numbers as opposed to xid's use of a monotonic counter for the last 4 bytes of the ID.

 [1] For more information on fastrand (wyrand) see: https://github.com/wangyi-fudan/wyhash and [Go's sources for runtime/stubs.go](https://cs.opensource.google/go/go/+/master:src/runtime/stubs.go;bpv=1;bpt=1?q=fastrand&ss=go%2Fgo:src%2Fruntime%2F).